 Ms. Emily Daughtridge

 Emily regularly choreographs for the Appalachian Dance Ensemble.
-Her choreographic works have also been presented at venues across North Carolina, on the adjudicated NC Dance Festival tour, in Kentucky and in New York City at the Merce Cunningham studio.
-She has been an invited, guest teacher and artist in residence in Kentucky and at Attakkalari, Bangalore, India.
-Emily danced as a professional member with both the Jan Van Dyke Dance Group and the John Gamble Dance Theater for five+ years and has continued to perform and collaborate with a variety of independent artists regionally, nationally and internationally.
+Her choreography has also been presented at venues across North Carolina, including the NC Dance Festival tour, in Kentucky, and in New York City at the Merce Cunningham Studio.
+She was a guest teacher and artist in residence at Attakkalari in Bangalore, India.
+Emily’s performance career includes professional membership with the Jan Van Dyke Dance Group and the John Gamble Dance Theater.

-In support of her international research Emily was awarded a Board of Trustees International Travel Grant, and an Office International Education and Development Travel Grant.
-Following her research travel India, Emily designed, and hosted acclaimed south Indian dance and music artists, Aniruddha Knight and Ensemble for an intensive week-long residency including classes, lectures and performances at Appalachian State University and in the surrounding community.
-In addition to support from departments across campus and the community Emily was awarded grants from both ASU’s Global Learning Quality Enhancement Plan and from the North Carolina Arts Council to support the project.
+In support of international research in India, Emily was awarded international travel grants through the Board of Trustees and the Office of International Education and Development.
+Following travel research in India, Emily designed and hosted acclaimed South Indian dance and music artists Aniruddha Knight and Ensemble for an intensive week-long residency.
+Activities included classes, lectures, and performances at Appalachian State University and in the surrounding community.
+In addition to support from departments across campus and the community, Emily was awarded grants from App State's Global Learning Quality Enhancement Plan and the North Carolina Arts Council to support the project.

 Title: Professor, Dance Studies